firefrontsolutions/firemapper-docs/export_map.rst

 Export CSV File
 -------------------
 Exports all the points on the map as a CSV file.
 This format can be opened in most spreadsheet applications including Microsoft Excel, Open Office and Google Spreadsheets.
+This format does not include lines

 .. image:: symbols/csvFile.png